2023 Call for Proposals

 - Graduate Multigenre Award

-A highlight of the BYU English Major for many students is extending their learning beyond the classroom walls in an English+ internship, study abroad, or Applied English course.
-We invite students to participate in an English+ Panel at the symposium by preparing a five-minute Ignite-style presentation about their English+ experience.
-Please contact Dr. Jamin Rowan (email@example.com) or Trina Harding (firstname.lastname@example.org) by January 15 if you are interested in being part of this panel.
+English+ A highlight of the BYU English Major for many students is extending their learning beyond the classroom walls in an English+ internship, study abroad, or Applied English course.
+We invite students to participate in an English+ Panel at the symposium by preparing a five-minute ignite-style presentation about their English+ Experience.
+Please contact Dr. Frank Christianson (firstname.lastname@example.org) or Trina Harding (email@example.com) by January 13 if you are interested in being part of this panel.